Rule on Address Discrepancy Will Go In To Effective November 2008

 doing the consulting and background screening work,"

-Bruce loves what he does and prefers to work.
-"I actually
+states Bruce.
+He loves what he does and prefers to work.

-about to turn six and is a blast," says Bruce.
+my grandson, he’s about to turn six and is a blast,"

 a sports fan, Bruce moved around quite a bit early on in

 his career, and consequently was not able to develop a favorite

 team.
 "I really like the Buccaneers, but it is kind

 of hard to get behind the Dolphins, Marlins or Jaguars.